Is sauerkraut perishable or not? How can you tell if sauerkraut has gone bad and whether or not it is safe to eat?

 To make it last longer, manufacturers add chemicals, artificial flavors, and colors.

 Does this imply that sauerkraut never spoils?
-Unfortunately, the answer is no. If there isn’t a pickle solution to keep sauerkraut fresh, it can deteriorate.
+Unfortunately, the answer is no. It can deteriorate if there isn’t a pickle solution to keep sauerkraut fresh.

 Sauerkraut is a pickled food that is essentially a pickled cabbage that has been fermented to give it its distinct flavor.
 Sauerkraut is a versatile side dish that is strong in important vitamins and nutritional fiber.
 It can be served with a variety of meals.